Books like 'Earls Trip'

 Readers who enjoyed Earls Trip by Jenny Holiday also liked the following books featuring the same tropes, story themes, relationship dynamics and character types.

-historical funny friends to lovers regency slow burn competent heroine independent heroine forced proximity super rich hero m-f
+historical funny friends to lovers regency slow burn independent heroine forced proximity competent heroine super rich hero m-f

 -